How to Avoid the Peter Principle

 1. Assess Candidates Thoroughly

-When an employee has performed well and a position above them opens up, promoting them may feel like a logical progression.
+When an employee has performed well and a position above them opens up.
 Stop to consider whether it’s the best move for them and the company.
 Strong performance in one role doesn’t guarantee success in a different position.
 Use a competency-based screening process to assess skills and be sure to consider both internal and external candidates.

 2. Use Other Rewards for Stellar Performance